FerretDB/FerretDB/website/blog/2024-08-14-otel-context-propagation-in-ferretdb.md

     findSpan.End()

     fmt.Printf("Found document: %v\n", result)
-}
 ```

-In this setup, we initialize the OpenTelemetry tracer provider and configure it to export traces to a local Jaeger endpoint.
+In this setup, we create two spans: one for inserting a document and another for finding it.

 If we run this application, we will see that the spans for the `InsertCustomer` and `FindCustomer` operations are created: